rphillips-nz/off-orbit-gb/README.md

    └── gbdk
    ```

-3. Run this from the base directory to build `dist/off-orbit.gb`:
+3. Run this script from the base directory to create `dist/off-orbit.gb`:

    ```bash
    ./bin/build.sh
    ```

-## Run
+## 🚀 Run

-Drag the `dist/off-orbit.gb` file into BGB to test it out.
+Drag the built `dist/off-orbit.gb` file into BGB to test it out.